Generalized Homogeneous Rigid-BodyAttitude Control: Main results

 Due to the monotone decay of the Lyapunov function, the states of the closed-loop system \eqref{eq:att_control} and \eqref{eq:att_err} will eventually enter an invariant set being a neighborhood of the origin.
 For any bounded initial condition, the system trajectory state will have a finite number of jumps (see the proof of Theorem \ref{thm:hybrid_hom_stabilization}).
 Clearly, for $\mu<0$, finite-time convergence to origin is guaranteed but the settling time depends on the initial states; for $\mu>0$ the algorithm ensures a fixed-time convergence to a neighborhood of the origin independently of the initial state of the system.

 Using a commutation of homogeneous controller (as in \cite{Polyakov_etal2015:Aut}) a global fixed-time stabilization of the tracking error at zero can be guaranteed.
-Notice that, in the view of (12), the obtained estimates of the settling time are exact in the impulse-free case (for small initial velocities), so the settling time can be easily adjusted using the parameters $\mu$ and $\rho$.